Tehhs/Shelby/readme.md

 # Progress

-* > Build and perfect the custom parser
+* (current) Build and perfect the custom parser
-* - Use parser to compile Shelby code into json
+* Use parser to compile Shelby code into json
-* - Use json ot build into NASM
+* Use json ot build into NASM
-* - NASM to executable
+* NASM to executable

 # Instructions